-- 1. An aggregate impact study for nonfarm development occurring within 300 metres of an aggregate operation or known aggregate deposit. - 2.
-An impact study for an aggregate operation proposed within 300 metres of a settlement area or existing nonfarm development. - 3.
-A traffic impact study. - 4.
-An air, noise or vibration study when required by Provincial guidelines. - 5.
-An archaeological assessment for an application to open a new aggregate pit. - 6.
-A hydrogeological study.

-- 7. An Environmental Impact Study for development in or within 50 metres of significant natural features and for development within 120 metres of provincially significant wetlands. - 8.
-Other locally or provincially required studies. - 9.
-Natural Environment / Natural Hazard. - 10. a flood plain and erosion hazard study if in a natural hazard area or an erosion control area as identified by the Conservation Authority. - 11. an Environmental Impact Study if within or adjacent to a natural environment area. - 12. a study demonstrating impacts on threatened and endangered species, if identified by the Ministry of Natural Resources as habitat for threatened or endangered species. - 13.
+- 5. A traffic impact study. - 6.
+An air, noise or vibration study when required by Provincial guidelines. - 7.
+An archaeological assessment for an application to open a new aggregate pit. - 8.
+A heritage impact assessment for a new or expanding pit in proximity to a cultural heritage resource; - 9.
+A hydrogeological study. - 10.
+An Agricultural Impact Assessment using an agricultural systems approach.
+An Environmental Impact Study for development in or within 50 metres of significant natural features and for development within 120 metres of provincially significant wetlands. - 11.
+Other locally or provincially required studies. - 12.
+Natural Environment / Natural Hazard. - a. a flood plain and erosion hazard study if in a natural hazard area or an erosion control area as identified by the Conservation Authority. - b. an Environmental Impact Study if within or adjacent to a natural environment area.
+Adjacent lands are defined as within 120 metres of a Provincially Significant Wetland and within 50 metres of all other natural features. - c. a study demonstrating impacts on threatened and endangered species, if identified by the Ministry of Natural Resources as habitat for threatened or endangered species. - d.
 Other locally or provincially required studies.